 Best Hostel in Ubud – Puri Garden Hotel & Hostel

 Puri Garden Hotel & Hostel is one of the best hostels in Ubud.
 With daily activities as well as free massages, Puri Garden is the proper way to relax and meet other travelers.
-Whether you are chilling in the pool or participate in their free yoga class, there will never be a dull moment in this hostel.
+Whether you are chilling in the pool or participating in their free yoga class, there will never be a dull moment in this hostel.

 Best Luxury Hotel in Ubud – Natya Resort Ubud

 Located inside the jungle of Ubud, guests can enjoy absolute tranquility, especially when staying in their private infinity pool.
 Guests can also enjoy its delicious on-site restaurant and a relaxing spa.
 Natya Resort Ubud is an absolute paradise in Ubud.

 Day 7-8: Canggu

 Canggu is a resort village surrounded by jaw-dropping beaches and scenic rice terraces.
 Home to many digital nomads, yogis, and surfers, Canggu is one of the most popular destinations in Canggu.

 It is the chill vibe that defines Canggu.
 Canggu feels like a proper vacation town, especially after so much sightseeing in Ubud.

-Come to Canggu, stay at a uniquely-designed villa, catch some waves or just walk along the beach and have some amazing food.
+Come to Canggu, stay at a uniquely designed villa, catch some waves, or just walk along the beach and have some amazing food.
 Canggu is the proper place to relax in Bali.

 Things to Do in Canggu, Bali

-1. Take a trip to Tanah Lot Temple
+1. Take a Trip to Tanah Lot Temple

 Tanah Lot Temple is one of the most iconic and photographed temples in Bali.
-Due to its location on top of a rock around 20 meters from the edge of the coast, the Tanah Lot Temple appears to be its own island floating on the water during high tide.
+Perched over a rock approximately 20 meters from the coast, Tanah Lot Temple appears to be its own island floating on the water during high tide.

-2. Spend an afternoon at La Brisa Beachclub
+2. Spend an Afternoon at La Brisa Beachclub

 Located on the popular Echo Beach, La Brisa is one of the coolest beach clubs to hang out in Bali.
 Featuring hand-crafted wooden decor, relaxing bean chairs, and locally-grown food, La Brisa is an absolute paradise to spend the afternoon in.